swissquote/crafty/docs/05_Packages/05_crafty-preset-typescript/TypeScript_Features.md

 ## IDE Integration

-TypeScript being out for a few years now, it has first class support in many IDE's like IntelliJ, Visual Studio Code and others.
+TypeScript being out for years now, it has first class support in IDE's like IntelliJ, Visual Studio Code and others.

 The IDE directly understands types and type definition files and is able to propose auto completion and refactoring out of the box.